 Directed Brokerage.
-We routinely recommend that you direct our firm to execute transactions through broker-dealers with which we have a business relationship.
-As such, we may be unable to achieve the most favorable execution of your transactions and you may pay higher brokerage commissions than you might otherwise pay through another broker-dealer that offers the same types of services.
+You might sometimes direct our firm to execute transactions through broker-dealers with which you have a business relationship.
+As such, we may be unable to achieve the most favorable execution of your transactions, and you may pay higher brokerage commissions than you might otherwise pay through another broker-dealer that offers the same types of services.
 Not all advisers require their clients to direct brokerage.

-In limited circumstances, and at our discretion, some clients may instruct our firm to use one or more brokers for the transactions in their accounts.
+In limited circumstances, and at our discretion, you may instruct our firm to use one or more brokers for the transactions in your accounts.
 If you choose to direct our firm to use a particular broker, you should understand that this might prevent our firm from aggregating trades with other client accounts or from effectively negotiating brokerage commissions on your behalf.
 This practice may also prevent our firm from obtaining favorable net price and execution.
-Thus, when directing brokerage business, you should consider whether the commission expenses, execution, clearance, and settlement capabilities that you will obtain through your broker are adequately favorable in comparison to those that we would otherwise obtain for you.
+Thus, when directing brokerage business, you should consider whether the trading commissions, execution, clearance, and settlement capabilities that you will obtain through your broker are adequately favorable in comparison to those that we would otherwise obtain for you.